janico82/sbnMerlin/README.md

 AsusWRT-Merlin feature expansion that automatically creates separated subnets from lan network, based on the active guest network and settings.

 ## v1.0.0
-### Updated on 2024-01-15
+### Updated on 2024-01-18
 ## About
 Feature expansion of Guest networks on AsusWRT-Merlin, including, but not limited to:

 *   Automatic creation of ethernet bridge instances, based on active guest wireless.
 *   Allow manage wifi interface isolation included in the bridge instance.
 *   Include other ethernet ports in the bridge instance.
-*   Allow Internet access for the bridge instance.
+*   Allow Internet and one-way access for the bridge instance.
 *   Allow custom DHCP settings for the bridge instance.
 *   Allow ethernet bridge and packet filtering rules for the bridge instance.